Drunken boxing: Technique

-Drunken boxing is internal in nature, and emphasizes the role of jin.
-Movement is initiated in the dantian area, and moves through the body distally towards the hands and feet.
+Drunken boxing is internal in nature and emphasizes the role of jin.
+Movement is initiated in the dantian area and continues through the body distally toward the hands and feet.
 The musculature is kept as soft as possible.

-Movement in drunken boxing is relatively unique among martial arts in the frequency and degree in which it deviates from vertical posture, with the torso bent and twisted in all directions.
+Movement in drunken boxing is relatively unique among martial arts in the frequency and degree to which it deviates from vertical posture, with the torso bent and twisted in all directions.
 The default hand position is the "cup holding fist", which is a softly held semi-open fist that uses the knuckles to strike and the tips of the fingers to grab.
-Other hand positions are used, too, among them the phoenix eye single knuckle fist.
+Other hand positions are used as well, among them the phoenix-eye single-knuckle fist.

 Combat

-Many aspects of drunken boxing are specialized towards deception: continuous bobbing and weaving and slipping, feigning instability and lack of focus, attacking from unusual angles and seemingly weak positions, sudden changes of momentum, compounding multiple attacks with the same limb, use of blind-spots and visual distractions, changing game plans in mid-fight and employing concealed or improvised weapons.
+Many aspects of drunken boxing are specialized toward deception: continuous bobbing and weaving and slipping, feigning instability and lack of focus, attacking from unusual angles and seemingly weak positions, sudden changes of momentum, compounding multiple attacks with the same limb, use of blindspots and visual distractions, changing game plans in mid-fight, and employing concealed or improvised weapons.

 Like many styles of kung fu, drunken boxing employs a wide variety of attacks, including striking, chin na and wrestling, with trapping range fighting as a default skill.
-Strikes and grabs are alternated with the hands striking as they extend towards the enemy and grabbing as they retract.
-The power for grabs is sometimes generated by dropping the body, either through slightly lifting the feet off the ground and then stomping down with the weight of the entire body or by falling to the prone.
+Strikes and grabs are alternated with the hands striking as they extend toward the enemy and grabbing as they retract.
+The power for grabs is sometimes generated by dropping the body, either through slightly lifting the feet off the ground and then stomping down with the weight of the entire body or by falling to the prone position.

-Some styles of drunken boxing use traditional kung fu weapons, often the jian or gun.
-The Bayingquan wine boxing system includes many weapons, including saber, spear, Guandao, flute, fan, gourd bottle, sash, sash tied to guard and more.
+Some styles of drunken boxing use traditional kung fu weapons, often the jiàn or gùn.
+The Bayingquan wine boxing system includes many weapons, including saber, spear, Guandao, flute, fan, gourd bottle, sash, sash tied to guard, and more.